 As a 100-year-old building in the heart of Manhattan, 237 Park Avenue has seen its share of updates over the years.
 However, the last extensive renovation was in the 1980s, meaning much of the building’s aesthetic no longer matched modern tastes.
-RXR Realty brought in our firm to help renovate the building’s lower floors and entrance areas, refreshing this high-profile address just steps from Grand Central Station.
+RXR Realty brought in our firm to help reposition the building’s lower floors and entrance areas, refreshing this high-profile address just steps from Grand Central Station.

 Working with the project team early on, our team provided preconstruction services during the design phase to explore how best to design and construct the renovations without disturbing tenants.
 After months of meeting with the building’s owners, property managers, and tenants to keep them up to speed on the plan, we then continued to manage the complete renovation and reconfiguration of the project’s four main components: the existing lobby, Depew Plaza, retail storefronts, and the building entrances on the blocks between Park Avenue and Lexington Avenue and between East 45th and 46th Streets.